using CairoMakie

 | Blob | 1 | 0 | No persistent features |

-To distinguish sphere from blob (which both have \(\beta_1 = 0\)), we would need to look at \(H_2\) (where the sphere has a cavity but the blob doesn’t).
+To distinguish sphere from blob, we would need to look at \(H_2\) as well, since the sphere has a cavity while the blob does not.

-- Convert diagrams to a fixed-size vector representation (persistence images, persistence landscapes, or Betti curves)
+- Convert diagrams to a fixed-size vector representation such as persistence images, persistence landscapes, or Betti curves.

 function safe_persistence_image(diagram; kwargs...)